uwplse/fix-to-elim/README.md

     - [fixtranslation.ml4](/plugin/src/fixtranslation.ml4): **Preprocess** top-level
     - [automation](/plugin/src/automation): **Preprocess** implementation
     - [usability](/plugin/src/usability): Error messages and other usability bits and pieces
-    - [components](/plugin/src/components): Components in the style of [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH)
     - [coq-plugin-lib](/plugin/src/coq-plugin-lib): [Coq plugin library](https://github.com/uwplse/coq-plugin-lib)

-## Contributors

-The original plugin was written by [Nate Yazdani](https://github.com/nateyazdani).
-Talia Ringer mostly ported it to a plugin and wrote a lot of library functions, then fixed some bugs later and added better error messaging and so on.
-Github history is not accurate here.

 ## Licensing